nestoru/nightwatch-lean-e2e/README.md

 ## User Story
 > > *As a continuous delivery engineer*
-> > *I want an automated end to end (e2e) runner to be triggered in the testing environment, as long as it hasn’t run for the current deployed in that environment application version*
+> > *I want an automated end to end (e2e) runner to be triggered in the testing environment, as long as it hasn’t run for the current deployed-in-that-environment application version*
 > > *So that I can determine if such released version is ready for production deployment*

 This is a proposal for lean e2e with Nightwatch.
 In a nutshell Nightwatch should: